How to Use Leadership Assessments for Effective Team Building

 The following five steps outline how to effectively use leadership assessments to facilitate a development-focused experience that promotes insight, collaboration, and ongoing growth.

 Establish clarity and alignment by outlining the goals, format, and expectations of the team-building initiative.
+Effective communication sets the stage for success and ensures participants understand how leadership assessments contribute to overall team performance.
 Clearly communicate the purpose of the leadership assessment, emphasizing its role in fostering leadership development and strengthening team dynamics.
 Reinforce that the process is developmental — not evaluative — and ensure participants are aware of timelines, confidentiality measures, and how the results will be used.

-Distribute the assessment to all participants in advance of the session, allowing time for completion and initial reflection.
-As strong leadership assessments evaluates leadership competencies and generates personalized reports that identify individual strengths and development opportunities.
+Distribute the assessment to all participants in advance of the team building session, allowing time for completion and initial reflection.
+Strong leadership assessments, like the LSP-R, evaluate leadership competencies and generate personalized reports that identify individual strengths and development opportunities.
 Ensure technical support is available and monitor completion rates to maintain engagement and schedule integrity.

 Step 3: Prepare for the Team-Building Session